-AACSB: Analytic Blooms: Understana Difficulty: 2 Medium Learning Objective: 02-01 Define a marketing strategy.
-Topic: Marketing Strategy

-- 32. As part of her company's SWOT analysis, Valerie is assessing the company's internal
+34. As part of her company's SWOT analysis, Valerie is assessing the company's internal environment, including: A. strengths.
+B. opportunities.
+C. strengths and weaknesses.
+D. threats.
+E. opportunities and threats.

-- (p.
-34) environment, including:

-- A. strengths.

-- B. opportunities.

-- C. strengths and weaknesses.

-- D. threats.

-- E. opportunities and threats.

 The internal components of a SWOT analysis are strengths and weaknesses.

-AACSB: Analytic Blooms: Remember Difficulty: 1 Easy Learning Objective: 02-03 Analyze a marketing situation using SWOT analyses.
-Topic: SWOT Analysis

-- 33. Samantha is charged with assessing her company's external environment as part of a SWOT

-- (p.
-34) analysis.
-Samantha will study her company's:
+AACSB: Analytic Blooms: Remember Difficulty: 1 Easy Learning Objective: 02-03 Analyze a marketing situation using SWOT analysis.
+Topic: SWOT Analysis 35.
+Samantha is charged with assessing her company's external environment as part of a SWOT analysis.
+Samantha will study her company's: A. strengths.
+B. opportunities.
+C. strengths and weaknesses.
+D. weaknesses.
+E. opportunities and threats.

-- A. strengths.

-- B. opportunities.

-- C. strengths and weaknesses.

-- D. weaknesses.

-- E. opportunities and threats.

 The external components of a SWOT analysis are opportunities and threats.
+AACSB: Analytic Blooms: Remember

-- 34. Manufacturers who use just-in-time manufacturing systems coordinate closely with suppliers in - ^(p.
-34) order to ensure that materials and supplies arrive just before they are needed in the manufacturing process.
+36. Manufacturers who use just-in-time manufacturing systems coordinate closely with suppliers in order to ensure that materials and supplies arrive just before they are needed in the manufacturing process.
 While just-in-time systems can offer major advantages in terms of inventory costs, they must be carefully managed.
 If a firm found that its just-in-time system was badly managed, leading to frequent manufacturing delays due to missing parts, this would represent a in a SWOT analysis.

-A. weakness
+- A. weakness

 - B. opportunity

 - C. threat

 - D. strength

 - E. business mission